uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 To develop the application, an Object-Oriented (OO) methodology, SQL, GO Language, and JavaScript were employed.
 The application features a main window where all functionalities are accessible via a toolbar or menu, making it easy for users to navigate.

+The target users are decision-makers with moderate computer skills, emphasizing the need for an intuitive interface.
+The tool is divided into two subsystems:
+- A subsystem for entering location name, editing, or delete road network data
+- A subsystem for managing geographic data display

+The tool includes a set of graphical user interfaces and is designed for web platforms.
+Its open architecture facilitates the easy addition of new functionalities.